Sign3labs/sign3intelligence-ios-sdk-swift-package/README.md

 <br>

 ## Behavioural Biometrics

-The Behavioural biometrics feature in the SDK captures and analyzes how users interact with your app to build a detailed behavioural profile.
-It monitors device sensor data, including accelerometer, gyroscope, and other sensors, as well as touch interactions such as taps, scrolls, long presses, and additional signals.
-By examining these patterns, the SDK can detect unusual activity and potential fraud, helping you enhance security and gain deeper insights into user behavior.
+The Behavioural biometrics feature measures how a user interacts with your app and returns behavioural insights you can act on — drift between the same user's sessions, differences across distinct users, typing rhythm, typing consistency and similar indicators.
+These insights help you tell a genuine returning user apart from someone else operating the account, surfacing account takeover, automation and other suspicious activity.

 ### StartAnalyzingBehaviour

-- Use this method to start capturing the user’s behavioral data.
+- Use this method to start capturing the user’s behavioural data.
 - Call it at the point in your app where you want to track interactions, such as on a specific screen or during flows like login, signup, or payment.
 - The function returns a capture ID for detailed insights tracking.